-Condition: • It is common to feel the airflow stronger at some registers, depending on the length of the ductwork and the number of turns required to get there.
+Condition: • The furnace is working properly, and airflow was noted at all accessible registers.
+It is common to feel the airflow stronger at some registers, depending on the length of the ductwork and the number of turns required to get there.
 Different preferences and seasons often necessitate different setups (balancing).

 A service agreement that covers parts and labour (for heating and cooling equipment) is typically advised.
-Furnace cabinet is in good condition
+Task: Inspect annually